typritchett6/hello-world/README.md

 # hello-world
 Introduction, learning how to use

+I am a second year student at msu on the cross country and track team